Book Name;

 After the introduction of new system an agreement would have to be signed between the framer and buyer to produce a particular product in particular time and manner by the farmer for the buyer to purchase it.

-Now the tenant or share cropper would be a renter or contracted labourer leaving them at the mercy of buyer.
+Now the tenant or share cropper would be a renter or contracted laborer leaving them at the mercy of buyer.

 General Musharraf government aim was to raise the social and economic status of these share croppers but it boomeranged into one of the most active and robust land movements in South Asia, the Anjuman Mazarin Punjab (AMP).